coala/coala/docs/Developers/Git_Basics.rst

 Now you should clone the repository to your local machine so that you can have access to all the code locally and start fixing issues!
-To do this, you can use these to clone the coala/coala-bears repositories:
+To do this, you can use these to clone the coala or coala-bears repositories:

 ::